Crawford Productions had the top-rating drama series on each of the three

 the second episode, it was decided to make him a recurring character.
 Cullen

-doesn’t like Ryan’s approach, but is willing to help, and, although there
+doesn’t always like Ryan’s approach, but is willing to help, and, although there

 is an obvious clash of personalities, there is also an underlying respect